-It all started when Robert (Gene) was 4 years old.
-The year was 1904 and a young girl believed to be Bahamian descent gives him a life-sized doll made of fabric stuffed with straw.
-The doll was given as a gift, or maybe as retaliation for a wrongdoing as some locals believes.
+It all started when Robert (Gene) Otto was 4 years old.
+The year was 1904, and a young girl believed to be Bahamian descent gave him a life-sized doll made of fabric stuffed with straw.
+The doll was given as a gift, or maybe as retaliation for a wrongdoing as some locals believe.

-Robert spent his days propped up against the southwest window of the turret room.
-School children walking by the house would look up and report seeing Robert move from one side of the window to the other.
+School children walking by our Key West inn would look up and report seeing Robert move from one side of the window to the other.
 Other visitors to the house would describe how the doll’s facial expression changed according to the conversation in the room.
 Reports of Robert moving from one side of the room to another and the sound of giggling in the room have been made.